Does Tuscany close for Christmas & New Year 's? No way! There is even more to do than ever during this season!

 However, there are some towns which feature extensive calendars, and we have dedicated articles to:

-- Siena, who this year (2017) has opened an exhibition highlighting artist Ambrogio Lorenzetti.
-CHECK OUT THE COMPLETE SIENA CALENDAR OF EVENTS ».
+- Siena always has a special holiday calendar CHECK OUT THE COMPLETE SIENA CALENDAR OF EVENTS ».

-- Pistoia, the Italian Cultural Capital for 2017, features quality events for the holidays.
+- Pistoia features quality events for the holidays.
 VIEW THE HOLIDAY CALENDAR FOR PISTOIA »

 - Florence, which decorates the streets with hundreds and thousands of fairy lights and puts together a spectacular Christmas celebration just in time for Babbo Natale (Santa Claus).
 LEARN ABOUT THE CHRISTMAS PRESEPE TRADITION » (In addition to the Florence Christmas Calendar, there are many other types of activities to be experienced in Florence for the month of DECEMBER » or JANUARY »)